Doikayt

 The Jewish English Lexicon defines doikayt as "Diasporism; an ideology that discourages Jewish nationhood, advocating instead for Jewish communities to remain dispersed and politically engaged within their host countries."
 Others have defined it as "the political desire to solve the questions and problems of the Jews in the place where they lived, as opposed to solutions which implied migration" and as the idea that "Jews had the right to live in freedom and dignity wherever it was they stood [...] fight for freedom and safety in the places where they lived, in defiance of everyone who wanted them dead".
-As such, the concept has been likened to the Palestinian concept of Sumud.
+As such, the concept has been likened to the Palestinian concept of ṣumūd.
 Others have defined it as "a catch-all term in Eastern European Jewish historiography for the commitment of various early 20th century non-Zionist political movements to the diaspora".
 Another view defines doikayt as consisting of two tenets: organizing where Jews live for the improvement of their lives, and promoting Jews' sense of history, culture, and belonging to the places where they live.

 For some, the concept is closely linked with Non-Zionism, Anti-Zionism, and solidarity with Palestine.
 Other groups have cited doikayt in their choice to avoid taking a stance on the Israeli–Palestinian conflict and focusing on local issues instead.
 Bundists in Israel used doykait to explain their attachment to Israel, as well as to explain their non-Zionist stance, stating: "I view Israel as something that is there, an important thing.
 I am here, in my country, but I don't call myself a Zionist [...] far from it."

-Molly Crabapple links doikayt to Anti-Zionism, contrasting the Bund's "insistence on staying: Doikayt (hereness)" to the Zionist "'there' of Palestine".
-However, Rokhl Kafrissen argues that "Though the Bund was strongly against the establishment of a Jewish state in Israel, the original context of doikayt wasn't merely, or even mostly, a negation of Zionism", but rather a reaction to the great Jewish emigration out of Eastern Europe.
+Molly Crabapple links doikayt to Anti-Zionism, contrasting the Bund's "insistence on staying: Doikayt (hereness)" to the Zionist there' of Palestine".
+Rokhl Kafrissen argues that "Though the Bund was strongly against the establishment of a Jewish state in Israel, the original context of doikayt wasn't merely, or even mostly, a negation of Zionism", but rather a reaction to the great Jewish emigration out of Eastern Europe.
 She continued: "The Bundist movement argued that Jews could, and should, stay in Eastern Europe and build a new, more just society."